-The offices at the LES-building are well suited for the Centre's activities, providing a good working environment.
+The offices at the LES-building are suited for the Centre's activities, providing a proper working environment.
 The regional reindeer husbandry administration is also currently located in LES, as well as the Sámi newspaper Ávvir, representing both a relevant professional environment and a gathering point for reindeer herders as a primary target group of the Centre.
+The office space at Diehtosiida and the FRAM Centre further provide useful work environments for ICR.